NixOS/nix-pills/pills/12-inputs-design-pattern.md

 We made `gd` and its dependencies optional.
 If `gdSupport` is true (which it is by default), we will fill `buildInputs` and `graphviz` will be built with `gd` support.
 Otherwise, if an attribute set is passed with `gdSupport = false;`, the build will be completed without `gd` support.

-Going back to back to `default.nix`, we modify our expression to utilize the inputs pattern:
+Going back to `default.nix`, we modify our expression to utilize the inputs pattern:

 ```nix
 let